jeremytammik/roomedit3d/README.md

 In this case, the source desktop CAD model is a Revit BIM, and the modifications applied are furniture family instance translations.

-The viewer client in the browser uses [fetch](https://github.com/github/fetch) to implement a REST API POST call back to the node.js server.
+The viewer client in the browser uses [fetch](https://github.com/github/fetch) to implement a REST API POST call to communicate the modified element external id and translation back to the node.js server.

 The node.js server uses a [socket.io](http://socket.io) broadcast to notify the desktop of the changes.